bezark/FCLC-Video-Game-Design/README.md

 NO CLASS: GO VOTE!

 ### Friday 11/8
+- Capstone Brainstorming

 - Hello 3D
   - Introduction to 3D in Godot
   - Lighting and Camera Techniques in 3D Games

 ## Week 11
 *There will be no in person class this week, instead there will be a video recording.*